cristivalea/root-cause-analysis/docs/05-data-and-rag.md

 - **The incident never contains the answer.** The input has symptoms and context only.
 If the incident text said "root cause: connection pool exhaustion", the application would only repeat what we gave it.
+- **At least two stories follow a clock.** One repeats every Monday morning during the payroll batch, another at the end of the month during the billing run.
+Without a time signature in the data there is no time pattern to find, and pattern detection would have nothing to show.

+### Two scenarios chosen on purpose

+Two of the ten stories are built for a specific reason, and both are used in the demo.

+**A story with a clear time pattern.** The failures happen on the same weekday, in the same hour, always during the same batch.
+A person needs to read a lot of tickets to see that.
+The application groups them and states the pattern in one sentence.
+This is the easiest thing to show and the hardest thing to do by hand.

+**A story with no useful history.** No past RCA, no similar incident, and one innocent change in the time window.
+The correct behaviour here is not to find a cause.
+It is to report weak support, list what could not be checked, and suggest asking for more evidence instead of approving.
+This scenario is in the demo on purpose: every project shows its system succeeding, and almost none show it correctly saying "I do not know".
+For an application whose whole premise is that a human decides, that is the more convincing of the two.

 ### The answer key